InEngine-NET/InEngine.NET/docs-src/index.md

 ## How do I run non-.NET commands?

-There is a special **proc** command in the core plugin that allows for the execution of any program you can run at the command line.
+There is a special **exec** command in the core plugin that allows for the execution of any program you can run at the command line.

 For example, create a python script called **helloworld.py** that contains this: